ohler55/oj/README.md

 ## Releases

-**Release 2.15.0**

- - Fixed bug where encoded strings could be GCed.

- - :nan option added for dumping Infinity, -Infinity, and NaN.
-This is an edition to the API.
-The default value for the :non option is :auto which uses the previous NaN handling on dumping of non-object modes.

-**Release 2.14.7**
+**Release 2.15.1**

- - Fixed bug where a comment before another JSON element caused an error.
-Comments are not part of the spec but this keep support consistent.
+ - Fixed bug with activerecord when to_json returns an array instead of a string.

 [Older release notes](http://www.ohler.com/dev/oj_misc/release_notes.html).